kfjahnke/envutil/README.md

 utility to convert between lat/lon and cubemap environment maps

-This is a stnd-alone repository for envutil, which started out as a demo program for my library [zimt](https://github.com/kfjahnke/zimt).
+This is a stand-alone repository for envutil, which started out as a demo program for my library [zimt](https://github.com/kfjahnke/zimt).
 The program has grown beyond the limits of what I think is sensible for a demo program, and I also think it's a useful tool.
+There is now a second useful program in this repository, called 'extract'.
+It will also be built and installed by the cmake script.
+See further down for documentation.

 The program is built with CMake.